tdang244/tdang244/README.md

 ### Welcome to Thu's GitHub :four_leaf_clover:

-My name is Thu Dang (pronounced like 'too dang') and I am an aspiring Data Scientist.
+My name is Thu Dang (pronounced like 'too dang') and I am a data enthusiast ❣️

 🔭 I'm currently an Analytics Engineer at Lucid Software.
-Before that, I graduated Summa Cum Laude from Macalester College with a BA in Applied Mathematics and Statistics
+Before that, I graduated Summa Cum Laude from Macalester College with a BA in Applied Mathematics and Statistics.

 🌱 Before embarking on my new journey as an Analytics Engineer, I've been working in different data capacities:
 -   :sparkles: Spring 2023: Data Science Intern in the Analytics Engineering team at Sezzle